Sweatr

 • If the gun temperature is 5°C warmer than forecast: slow your first 10 km by 5–10 seconds per kilometre.
 This is the single best thing you can do on a hot day, and almost nobody actually does it.

-The honest part: you cannot perfectly model this
+The part you cannot perfectly model

 What you actually need is a plan that uses your sweat data, your training load from the last 12 weeks, and your race-day forecast — and recalculates when any of those change.